Skip to the main content

 Employment & Advancement

 Most massage therapists are self-employed.
-They may travel to clients’ offices or homes, or work in:
+They work as independent contractors.
+They may travel to clients’ offices or homes, or they may work in:

 Advancement in this field most often takes the form of building a larger client base.
-Therefore, entrepreneurial and business management skills are an asset.
+Business management skills are an asset.

 Industry Concentration